Integrated Circuits for Phase-Locked Loops

 - Integer and fractional frequency synthesizers

-- Design of different PLL circuits such as phase-frequency detectors, time to digital converters, loop filters, charge pumps, voltage and digitally controlled oscillators, frequency dividers, sigma-delta modulators
+- Design of different PLL circuits such as phase-frequency detectors, subsampling detectors, time to digital converters, loop filters, charge pumps, voltage and digitally controlled oscillators, frequency dividers, sigma-delta modulators

-There is no single textbook that covers the course topics in detail.
+There is no single textbook that covers the course topics as taught.
 The course will be taught using the instructor’s lecture notes, along with reference books and IEEE Journals (JSSC, TCAS) and Conferences (ISSCC, VLSI Symposium, CICC).

 - Phase Locked Loops 6/e: Design, Simulation, and Applications, Roland Best, McGraw Hill, 2007 (6th Ed).